trentlarson/lives-of-gifts/src/markdown/opportunities.md

 - Look for events that you enjoy and go ask how you can help.

+- [Search on Time Safari](https://timesafari.app/discover) for projects close to your neighborhood or close to your interests.
+Contact us to join the network.

 ## Have expertise?

 - Do an online search for that hobby, even in your area... you may be surprised.